lucide-icons/lucide/docs/guide/design/icon-design-guide.md

 ![visually-centered-bad](../../images/visually-centered-bad.svg?raw=true "visually-centered-bad")

-**Tip:** place your icon next to and below or above square or circle and check if it feels off centre.
+**Tip:** place your icon both above/below and next to the square or circle icon and check if it feels off center.
 Symmetrical icons should always be aligned to the center.

 ## 11. Icons should have similar visual density and level of detail.